 Your eligibility to apply to this component is determined by the validated profile created in the portal.

 Theatre organizations presently receiving core (operating) grants can apply to this component.
 Other organizations presently receiving core (operating) grants cannot apply.

 Amounts you can request

-Theatre projects: Applicants should propose total anticipated costs for translation of scripts or surtitles.
+- Theatre projects: Applicants should propose the total anticipated costs for translation of scripts or surtitles.

 Deadline and Grant Amount